AmyPhung/robo_dodgeball/README.md

 # Dependencies:
 + inputs (for joystick controller) `pip install inputs`
 + Tensorflow `pip install tensorflow`
+    + If you get an error message about cuda when importing, run this: `sudo apt install nvidia-cuda-toolkit`

 # Usage
 + To record dataset: `roslaunch ml_comprobo record_training_data`